fandridis/todo-app-react/README.md

 <br />

 ## Helpful libraries used
+- Redux-persist: To save the store in localstorage and rehydrate the app on browser refresh
 - Dayjs: To format times
 - React-icons: A bunch of free icons
 - Teeheo: A tiny library to generate random numbers,strings,uuids (personally built)